Ziyad and Co. to exhibit Gallery Favorites, beginning Jan. 4

 Houghton Keweenaw Conservation District: Annual Tree Sale

 Main Street Calumet

 Author Richard Adrian Reese recounts how his life took a new direction after 9 years of simple living in the Keweenaw -- and offers a new worldview for a sustainable future.
 Keweenaw Unitarian Universalist Fellowship will hold a discussion of this book at 7 p.m.
 May 21.
 See our review.

 Welcome to Keweenaw Now!

-Welcome to our new Keweenaw Now blog.
-This site is the sequel to the Web site, www.keweenawnow.com, which is still available as an archive, thanks to Smartisans.com.
-You can still access our articles published between October 2001 and August 31, 2007, by going to the archived Keweenaw Now site.
-This new blog site began in the summer of 2007 and officially replaced Keweenaw Now on September 1, 2007.
-It allows you, our readers, to comment on any post.
-Read our recent and future articles here and send us your comments and suggestions!
+Welcome to our Keweenaw Now blog.
+This site, the sequel to the Web site www.keweenawnow.com, officially began on September 1, 2007.
+The Blogger format allows you, our readers, to comment on any post.
+Read our articles here and send us your comments and suggestions!
 Your comment will come to us on email (without showing your email address) and as long as it's not objectionable we will post it on the article page.
-Please note: Right now the comments do not appear on the home page; but if you click on the headline of an article, it will go to the article's own (archive) page, where comments do appear and where you can reply to them.
+Please note: Right now the comments do not appear on the home page; but, if you click on the headline of an article, it will go to the article's own (archive) page, where comments do appear and where you can reply to them.
 Click on the comment link below the article to send us a comment.
 Sometimes the number of comments is indicated on that link on the home page.
 It may take some time for it to appear.

 In addition, Keweenaw Now offers editing -- including editing of scholarly papers in various fields -- and some translation services.
 We can also help you write or edit the text on your Web site.